Jyonn/Legommenders/readme.md

-# GNRS: Green News Recommender System
+# OLEO: Only Encode Once

 ## Environment